Fieldwork

 Room and Board Arrangements:

-All accommodations are included, as are all breakfasts and lunches.
-Some dinner included.
+All accommodations and domestic transportation are included, as are most meals.

 Academic Credit: